BlankCanvasStudio/collection/README.md

 `./analyze/*` show examples of data manipulation post hoc.

+`./util/byoserver` executes the byob server on the xdc and optionally builds and installs the byob-client binary on all the nodes in a materialization

 `./util/byossh` executes command on remote nodes connected to the byob server running on the host machine